Skip to main content

 picture

-Controls your vim cursor with a joystick.
+Vimouse controls your vim cursor with a joystick.
 Yes, it’s the same picture as the Awful Mouse, because I re-used the circuit.
 I made this project as a joke, “A mouse for nano users” but also to dig around the documentation.
 On the Awful Mouse project I mostly just copied from the examples, not really understanding what stuff does.
 With this one, I challenged myself to not look at any examples (they where removed from the rp-hal repo anyways) and try instead to do it all on my own.
 I also used an embedded debugger for the first time, which was an awesome experience.

 The first thing that had me digging through documentation were the imports.
 Most of the stuff was easy enough, it was documentated on the rp_pico docs.
 But one import was especially confusing, and it isn’t even about the HID part, it’s about reading the analog pins: